temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

       "currency": "EUR"
     }
   ]
-}`
-Allow it to use the `convert_currency` tool.
+}`.
+The `convert_currency` tool will be called.
 18. Look at the Web UI and confirm that your Workflow is running.
-19. In Claude Desktop, complete the Workflow Execution by letting it know that you want to add this conversion to the database.
+19. In your MCP Client interface, complete the Workflow Execution by: "Simulate adding this converted bill to a dummy database."
+20. Test your Query by prompting Claude Desktop for the conversion amount.

 20. Test your Query by prompting Claude Desktop for the conversion amount.

 ## This is the end of the exercise.